-Special Topics in Office Technology\\\ Prerequisite: Consent of department Deals with current topics in office technology not covered in other courses.
+Special Topics in Office Technology\\\ OFT 195

+Deals with current topics in office technology not covered in other courses.
 Topics will vary with needs, interests, and goals of the student and instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
 (Topics to be listed on student's permanent academic record.)